-This has been another very exciting year for the company.
-We experienced rapid expansion of our footprint in the North American market and our significant investments in Research and Development continue to be rewarded.
-We were pleased to report a net profit after tax of \$6.37 million from our continuing operations in 2016, a significant improvement on the previous years reported profit of \$3.22 million.
-Underlying profit (excluding currency fluctuations) increased by 212%.
+This has been a record year for the company.
+We continued to expand our footprint in the North American market and made significant inroads in Australia with the announcement of the Healthcare Imaging Services (Primary Healthcare) contract in March.
+Our ongoing investments in Research and Development for both our Visage 7 and Visage RIS products continue to be rewarded.

+We were pleased to report a net profit after tax of \$9.32 million from our continuing operations in 2017, a significant improvement on the previous years reported profit of \$6.37 million.
+Underlying profit (excluding currency fluctuations) increased by 53%.

-Revenue rose to \$27.58 million in 2016, an increase of 57 percent, with much of the growth coming from our North American business.
+Revenue rose to \$31.62 million in 2017, an increase of 15 percent, with the growth coming from both our North American and Australian businesses.
+EBIT margins continued to increase, a trend the company sees continuing in FY18.